PistonDevelopers/blog.piston.rs/_posts/2017-03-24-proving-non-existence-of-monoid-symmetric-paths.md

 Since paths are *everything you can predict* about functions, it means that a such algorithm would be extremely useful for *everything that can be modelled as functions*.

-So far I have algorithm that extracts both symmetric and asymmetric paths, but it requires test data and human intuition to narrow down the search space.
+So far I have algorithms that extract both symmetric and asymmetric paths, but it requires test data and human intuition to narrow down the search space.

 Today I am getting a step closer to this dream, by stumbling over this golden nugget: